Adamage/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 activations_filters = ['none']
 ```

-Automatically set these parameters based on user input and configure the IPU
-system.
-Outfeed optimizer mode documentation can be found in [outfeed_optimizer](./outfeed_optimizer.py)
+If the above `outfeed_pre_accumulated_gradients` is set to `True`, then
+modify the outfeed optimizer mode.
+You can read more about this in [outfeed_optimizer](https://github.com/graphcore/tutorials/blob/master/feature_examples/tensorflow2/inspecting_tensors/outfeed_optimizer.py).

 ```python